njs-guy/glog/README.md

 Go to `Project -> Project Settings...` and scroll all the way down to `Glog/Config`.

-The default settings should be fine for most use cases, but you may want to change the Log Level to Debug to output more debugging information.
+The default settings should be fine for most use cases.
-How you set up what's logged is up to you.
+What information you decide to log is up to you.

 ### General

 - Log Level: The lowest logging level to write to output.
-Defaults to Info.
+Defaults to Debug.
+Debug messages are hidden in release builds.
 - Show Init Message: Whether to show the `glog loaded successfully` message at startup.
+Defaults to true.
+- Include Debug Traceback - Whether to show function traceback for debug messages.
 Defaults to true.
 - Include Timestamp: Whether to print a timestamp for each log.
 Defaults to true.

 ### Timestamps